 Seniors interested in a Part C plan can find a list of Medicare Advantage plans and their plan details by comparing plans online or calling to speak with a licensed insurance agent.

 Beneficiaries who are eligible for Medicare can also browse insurance providers’ websites for plans, compare costs at their state’s health exchange website or speak with a Medicare planner about options available locally.
-Seniors can also call a plan representative or broker and ask about Medicare Advantage plans.
+Seniors can also call a plan representative or broker and ask about Medicare Part C and D plans.